vuesion/vuesion/docs/guide/cli.md

-# Create your first page
+# Create a new Page

 To create a new page, you have to add a new module to your application.